CassandraMaldonado/LLM_Healthcare/README.md

 - Hallucinations appear in **30–48%** of benchmark LLM outputs.
 - Healthcare AI market projected to exceed **$300B by 2032**.

-Clinical AI must be **fast, accurate, stable, and trustworthy**—not just fluent.
+Clinical AI must be **fast, accurate, stable, and trustworthy**, not just fluent.

 ---